fugu2000/sanguinize/README.md

 You rely on blood to live!!
 Use it for moves and feeding your weapon!
 The more blood you collect, the higher your final score!
-Play as Sal, a stranded vampire who needs to send some blood back to the family to redeem himself Fight growing waves of townsmen to feed their unending hunger
+Play as Sal, a stranded vampire who needs to send some blood back to the family to redeem himself Fight growing waves of enemies to feed their unending hunger
+Enemies: After killing enemies, your blood bar increaes.
+If they attack you, your blood bar decreases
+ Mosquitoes: They fly around and deal damage until you kill them
+ Farmer: They are on ground enemies that chase you around and deal damage Special Attacks:
+ Slow Motion Attack that allows you to jump really high after you hit an enemy and slows down the surroundings

 # Phase Two March 26
 * Summary of all project changes